Robert Hayes Gore: Orchids

 After learning about orchids in Puerto Rico and returning to Florida, he began to cultivate and sell orchids maintaining a very large green house.

 Death and legacy

 He died at age 86 in Florida and his remains rest at Lauderdale Memorial Park.
+After his death his Federal Estate Tax Return reported that upon his death his estate totaled slightly over $15 million of which he donated approximately $6.4 million to charity (in 2025 dollars approximately $114 million and $49 million respectively).